Learn what to do each time you get an Android notification on your smartphone in this free lesson.

-Android displays all your current notifications in one place.
-You can see icons for your current notifications in the Notification Area at the top left of your screen.
-This can tell you at a glance what sort of notifications are awaiting your attention.
-These icons can show you what kind of event they're for or what app they're from.
+Android displays all of your current notifications in one place.
+You can see icons for your current notifications in the notification area at the top-left of your screen.
+This can tell you at a glance what types of notifications are awaiting your attention.
+These icons can show you what type of event they're for or which app they're from.

-To see more detail about your notifications, swipe down from the top of the screen to open the Notification Drawer.
-The Drawer will show you a list of all your current notifications and a little information about each.
+To see more detail about your notifications, swipe down from the top of the screen to open the notification drawer.
+This will show you a list of your current notifications and a little information about each.

 On newer versions of Android, you can manage some notifications from the lock screen.
-Double-tap a notification to open the app, or swipe left or right to dismiss that notification.
+Double-tap a notification to open the app or swipe left or right to dismiss the notification.

-You can disable notifications on the lock screen in the Sound & Notification menu in the Settings app.
+You can disable notifications on the lock screen in the sounds and notifications menus in the Settings app.

-On Android, you can customize your notifications in many ways, like choosing what notifications you receive, when you receive them, and more.
-Most of these settings can be found in the Sound & Notification menu in the Settings app.
+On Android, you can customize your notifications in several ways, including choosing which notifications you receive, when you receive them, and more.
+Most of these settings can be found in the sounds and notifications menus in Settings.

 The Interruptions menu contains settings for managing when and how you receive notifications.
 You can find the Interruptions menu in the Sound section of the Sound & Notification menu.